MettBrotDev/GazeControl/README.md

 ## License

-This project is part of a bachelor's thesis in Computational Neuroscience.
+This project is part of a bachelor's thesis in Cgnitive modelling.